5 questions with Arrowhead Pride: It’s been the best Chiefs defense during the Patrick Mahomes era

 Shanahan surely won’t abandon the run this time ... right?

-5. The 49ers are the “road” favorites, as DraftKings has the line set at San Francisco -2.
+5. The 49ers are the “road” favorites, as DraftKing Sportsbook has the line set at San Francisco -2.
 Obviously, both fan bases are confident, but how do you see the game shaking out and its implications on the betting market?

 It’s clear the 49ers have a lot more weapons on offense, and I think that’s what’s tipping the betting in their favor.